selenafmcc/drawgrid/README.md

 Made in Gamemaker (lol)

 CHANGELOG
+11.10.2019
+ - ohhh my gosh i'm so tired what did i even do today
+ - I implemented nodes.
+Every node is an OBJ with a partner array that lists any connecting nodes and auto-draws lines between them
+ - nodes can be created on lmb down and moved around until lmb up.
+ - I'm so tired i cant remember.
+More tomorrow

 6.3.2019
  - Set origin to the center of a 2000x2000 canvas
  - Added canvas scrolling